 I jogged for a hundred metres.
 This is good, I thought.
 I’m jogging, nice and slow, but it’s happening.
 I’m doing this.
 No tingles.

 After five hundred metres in.
-Wow — this is really nice.
+Wow — I’m doing this.
 Still no tangles.
 I’m not falling.

 I did the loop through the bush, past the oval — a lake of silver frost — beautiful — heart and lungs labouring — endorphins, feel-good chemicals flooding my brain.
 One.
 Full.
 Kilometres.
 No tingles.

-I decided that morning would do that every day for as long as I could.
-This is week ten now.
+I decided one morning would do that every day for as long as I could.
 I’ll enjoy it while it lasts.
+That was three years ago.
+Still running.